 Chloride in Mohave County, Arizona — The American Mountains (Southwest)

 Topics and series.
-This historical marker is listed in these topic lists: Natural Resources • Notable Places.
+This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical year for this entry is 1866.

 Location.
-35° 24.795′ N, 114° 11.956′ W. Marker is in Chloride, Arizona, in Mohave County.
-Marker is on 2nd Street, on the left when traveling south.
-Marker is in city park on Touch for map.
+35° 24.666′ N, 114° 12.377′ W. Marker is in Chloride, Arizona, in Mohave County.
+Marker can be reached from Magnolia Street, on the right when traveling south.
+Touch for map.
 Marker is in this post office area: Chloride AZ 86431, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-It was originally submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,538 times since then and 49 times this year.
-Photos: 1, 2, 3, 4. submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
-5. submitted on August 7, 2010, by Lester J Letson of Fresno, California.
-6. submitted on June 13, 2010, by Bill Kirchner of Tucson, Arizona.
-7. submitted on August 7, 2010, by Lester J Letson of Fresno, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on October 28, 2011, by Frank Houdek of Kingman, Arizona.
+This page has been viewed 1,657 times since then and 84 times this year.
+Last updated on February 8, 2012, by Michael Kindig of Elk Grove, California.
+Photo 1. submitted on October 28, 2011, by Frank Houdek of Kingman, Arizona. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Wide area view of marker and its surroundings. • • Can you help?